Here are some steps to be taken for the prevention of unnecessary health hazards due to the ongoing heatwave.

 • All individuals with chronic diseases such as heart, kidney, lung, liver diseases, diabetes etc.

 • All persons of pure medical condition taking medications for chronic diseases, such as with diuretics, anticholinergic, psychiatric drugs, Hormonal (including insulin and antidiuretic tablets).
-Especially during high temperatures you should consult your doctor about any changes in you dosages.
+Especially during high temperatures, you should consult your doctor about any changes in you dosages.

 Heat Stroke Symptoms

 When the temperature exceeds certain limits tolerated by the human body, in conjunction with some other factors (moisture, reduced air, etc.), pathological conditions is caused with varying degrees of severity, which can lead to coma and death.
-Initial symptoms may include: strong headache, weakness, and feeling of pain, fainting, falling blood pressure, nausea, vomiting, and palpitations.
+Initial symptoms may include: a strong headache, weakness, and feeling of pain, fainting, falling blood pressure, nausea, vomiting, and palpitations.
 The syndrome of heat stroke is manifested by increased body temperature, convulsions, vomiting and diarrhea, abnormal blood clotting and unsent sweat.
 It may even cause myocardial infarction, followed by coma and death.

-Treatment of people who have these symptoms when the ambient temperature is high, should preferably be done in hospitals, but initially first aid should be applied.
+Treatment of people who have these symptoms when the ambient temperature is high should preferably be done in hospitals, but initially, first aid should be applied.
 Measures to reduce body temperature should be directly applied: Remove excess clothing, apply ice packs or cold compresses to the neck, armpits and groin, soaking in a bathtub with cold water, etc.